These pages do not apply outside Great Britain.

 Compensation for other kinds of loss is also possible but not so common in discrimination cases.
 In Michalak part of the compensation was for pyschiatric illness suffered as a result of how she was treated, and medical costs.

-Tribunals are asked to consider whether or not other remedies are more appropriate in respect of unintentional indirect discrimination (s.124(4)(5) EqA, Employment Code para 15.44-45).
-However, this may be less relevant for disability claims, since there will often be alternative claims for the reasonable adjustment duty and 'discrimination arising from disability'.
+Tribunals are asked by the Equality Act to consider whether or not other remedies are more appropriate in respect of unintentional indirect discrimination (s.124(4)(5) EqA, Employment Code para 15.44-45).
+However, indirect discrimination is not that important for disability claims, since there will often be alternative claims for the reasonable adjustment duty and 'discrimination arising from disability'.

 ...... - aggravated damages (England and Wales only) which are awarded when the respondent has behaved in a high-handed, malicious, insulting or oppressive manner; and